I may earn a commission from links in this post. Thank you!

 Do bear in mind that the quality (evenness, diffusion, color) and brightness of the illumination from these tiny devices won’t be quite as good as a full-sized makeup mirror.
 But, given their limitations, their LED lights are astonishingly effective.

-Think about where you will actually use a compact in your own life, and choose accordingly.
+Think about where you will actually use a lighted compact mirror in your own life, and choose accordingly.

 A compact has 2 sides, so it makes sense to get 2 different mirror strengths.
 One should be plain (1x) which, depending how far away you hold it, will allow a (small) view of your face or hair.

-The other side should be magnified, to allow a better view of the details of lips, lashes and brows.
+The other side should be a magnification mirror, to allow a better view of the details of lips, lashes and brows.
 5x is a good all-round option, but you could certainly go more powerful depending on your vision.
 (I’ve reviewed the best magnifying mirrors here.)

 In some ways a compact is an indulgence.
 So use this as a chance to make a statement, express something of your individual style.